Clicky

 Mathematics

 Mathematics has a reputation for being an elitist and challenging subject.
-The Mathematics Department at MIT is one of the best globally, covering various topics from pure mathematics to computer science.
 While it is difficult, it is far more rewarding when you get things perfect and on track, especially in the second.

 This degree has contributed to the initial deterrent effect.
 Some mathematicians affirm without reservation that mastering mathematics takes time and effort.
 The rewards are not immediate; they will continue to elude you unless you put in the time and effort to master its laws and language.